fullstackopen-2019/fullstackopen-2019.github.io/src/content/7/en/part7d.md

-We'll finish off the the component with the ability to change the shown anecdote.
+We'll finish off the component with the ability to change the shown anecdote.
 The following is the code for the entire component with the addition highlighted:

 ```js
 class App extends React.Component {